-It’s a dreadful reality of living in America right now that there are, and likely will be more, mass shootings.
-Though it may be impossible to predict where and when they’ll occur ― and the odds are very small that you’ll encounter one ― security experts have some basic safety tips that can help you prepare for the unlikely but horrific situation.
+It’s a dreadful reality of living in America (or, honestly, the world) right now that there are, and likely will be more, mass shootings.
+Though it may be impossible to predict where and when they’ll occur ― and the odds are still very small that you’ll encounter one ― security experts have some basic safety tips that can help you prepare for the unlikely but horrific situation.

 “During an active shooter situation, it is estimated that law enforcement response time may be between five to six minutes.
 And on average, an active shooter situation lasts anywhere between five to eight minutes,” said Steve Guerrero, director of security for the nonprofit Green Dot Public Schools in Los Angeles.